Seaforth Generals

-The Seaforth Generals are a United Hockey Union-sanctioned junior ice hockey team from Seaforth, Ontario, Canada.
+The Seaforth Generals were a United Hockey Union-sanctioned junior ice hockey team from Seaforth, Ontario, Canada.
 They are a member of the Canadian Premier Junior Hockey League and began play in the 2016–17 season.

 History

 Prior to settling on Seaforth, Generals' owner 28-year-old T.J.
 Runhart, also considered Monkton Ontario.
 There was also the possibility of placing the team in the Greater Metro Junior A Hockey League (GMHL) but operating costs were too high.
 On April 15, 2016, the Generals became the fourth franchise to join the Canadian Premier Junior Hockey League (CPJHL).